bagels-sec/getter/README.md

 # getter
-Quickly Check The Status & Server Type of a Large number of domains Also comes with added subjack functionality
+Quickly Check The Status & Server Type of a Large number of domains, Also comes with added subjack functionality

 ## Usage